ISTP

 Frequently Asked Questions

-What does the ISTP struggle with?
+- What does ISTP mean?

-How does the ISTP behave under stress?
+- How does the ISTP behave under stress?

-What cognitive functions does the ISTP use?
+- What cognitive functions does the ISTP use?

 Explore ISTP in Depth